Do you roast your coffee beans in house?

 Are you hiring?

-We employ a small but mighty staff between our two locations, but we always welcome a resume and cover letter from a prospective candidate.
+We employ a small but mighty staff between our three locations, but we always welcome an application from a prospective candidate.
 We hire people who genuinely care about coffee and the people they serve it to.
 Our baristas are friendly, engaged, hard-working, reliable, and willing to get up early for a day of good, honest, hard work spent in service to our community.
 Cynics and snobs need not apply.
-To submit an application, please fill out the form and follow the directions on this Application Page, and we'll get back to you quick as a fiddle.
+To submit an application, please click below!

 How does the Thru-Punch Card work?